Trusted

 Gary Gensler: Committee on Agriculture House of Representatives

-However, his aggressive approach to enforcing crypto-unfriendly regulations, including lawsuits against major exchanges and classifying most cryptocurrencies as securities, doesn’t sit well with the community.
-Critics have expressed that the blanket classification of crypto as securities — and overseeing cryptocurrency with the same regulations as traditional systems — could prove problematic.
+However, Gensler’s aggressive approach to enforcing crypto-unfriendly regulations, including lawsuits against major exchanges and classifying most cryptos as securities, has not been popular with the wider community.

 The future of Gary Gensler in the SEC

-Gary Gensler has proven to be a proactive SEC Chair since his appointment.
+Since his appointment, Gary Gensler has proven to be a proactive SEC Chair.
 His aim to increase oversight and accountability in the crypto industry is commendable, but his aggressive approach has garnered a lot of criticism from the community.

 Frequently asked questions